apache/fluo-website/_posts/blog/2016-05-17-webindex-long-run-2.md

 CPU Utilization
 ---------------

-Inorder to get higher throughput changes were made to reduce CPU usage and evenly spread CPU usage across the cluster.
+In order to get higher throughput changes were made to reduce CPU usage and evenly spread CPU usage across the cluster.
 The following plot shows the CPU usage of all nodes across the cluster during the test.
 Unfortunately this data was not kept for the previous run.
 One issue that caused problems in the